MarkAdell/personal-website/content/jottings/diagnose-before-you-prescribe.md

 date: 2024-04-24
 tags: ["programming", "software engineering"]
 ShowToc: false
+draft: true
 ---

 Imagine you go to the doctor feeling unwell, and without examining you, they immediately start writing a prescription.
-This is exactly what some software engineers occasionally do.
+This is exactly what some software engineers sometimes do.

 When we are faced with an issue in a particular component of our system, especially if it's a performance issue that is challenging to debug, it's not uncommon to find ourselves trying to think of ways to fix it.
 We may even feel urged to redesign the entire component in a way that we believe is more efficient than the current one, and spare ourselves the burden of debugging.